Traceback your Product

-Samy Mohamed Khames has been growing biodynamic crops on his two Demeter-certified farms located in Beni Suif for over 18 years now.
+Samy Mohamed Khames has been growing biodynamic crops on his two Demeter-certified farms called Saft and El-Mostashar farms located in Beni Suif for over 18 years now.

 Farmer in Fayoum, Egypt

-Ahmed has his farm with an area of 59 Feddan that supports biodynamic cultivation that reflected to have better product quality, healthier and safer for the environment and human health, he clarified that the EoL creates a strong bonds between the company, farmers and the customer
+Ahmed has a farm called Mashhour in Fayoum, with an area of 59 Feddan that uses biodynamic agriculture that has proven to have better product quality, healthier and safer for the environment and human health.
+He clarified that the EoL creates a strong bonds between the company, farmers and the customer.

 Farmer in Fayoum, Egypt

-Essam El-Deen is a Demeter-certified farm owner from the area of Fayoum.
-Together with his family Essam has a small piece of land where they use a crop rotation and grow numerous different crops, specializing in sesame.
+Essam El-Deen is the owner of the Demeter-certified farm called Somosta Farm.
+Together with his family Essam has a small piece of land where they use a crop rotation and grow numerous different crops, using biodynamic methods of agriculture.